TomasVotruba/tomasvotruba.com/packages/blog/data/2023/2023-01-12-how-can-we-generate-unit-tests-part-2-building-scoring-script.md

 <br>

-Let's forget we're human and we can easily *feel* the answer.
+Let's forget we're human, and we can quickly *feel* the answer.
 But it will also take our attention and actually [suck our cognitive energy](/blog/keep-cognitive-complexity-low-with-phpstan/) to read the code.

-Instead, we build automated script that will evaluate it for us **for any given project in instant speed**.
+Instead, we build an automated script that will evaluate it for us **for any given project in instant speed**.

 <br>